cooljc/rpi-eve/README.md

 rpi-eve
 =======

-Collection of kernel modules and example code to the Raspberry Pi EVE Alpha Board
+Collection of kernel modules and example code for the Raspberry Pi EVE Alpha Board